cloudify-community/eaas-example/README.md

 This demo consists of:

 * Infrastructure blueprints, describing how different infrastructure components are laid out.
-* An application blueprint, describing the application.
+* An EAAS blueprint, describing the Environment as a Service scenario.
+* Parent blueprints (aws & azure), describing how to pass constant inputs such as credentials to the EaaS subenvironments.

+## Parent Blueprints (AWS, Azure)

+The parent blueprints are exposing some of the secret values depending on the cloud type (AWS, Azure), which later are leveraged by EAAS blueprint to deploy the Environment as a Service scenario using the Environments Capabilities.
+They just have to be installed in your Cloudify Manager tenant, so you can use them.

+The only input is the `region_name`, which you have to set.
+Default examples are using `us-west-1` in AWS & `westus` location in Azure.

-## Application Blueprint
+## EAAS Blueprint

-The application blueprint uses the Service Components feature to dynamically select the infrastructure blueprints to use.
-The decision is performed during application installation time, based on a business-oriented (rather than physical) inputs:
+The EAAS blueprint uses the Service Components and Environment Capabilities to dynamically select the infrastructure blueprints to use.
+The decision is performed during EAAS installation time, based on a business-oriented (rather than physical) inputs:
-* `env_type` - with the possible value of `dev` or `production`,
+* `env_type` - with the possible value of `dev` or `production` and labels:
-* `cloud_type` - with the possible value of `aws` or `azure`.
+* `csys-obj-parent` - which is being set automatically when "Deploy on" is being used.

 Depending on the value of `env_type`, the following will be set up: